Keep Your Eyes on the Sides

 All of that makes me feel just fine about helping myself to seconds.

 A longtime editor, writer, and recipe developer, Alison Ashton is a Cordon Bleu-trained chef.
 She has worked as a features editor for a national wire service and as senior food editor for a top food magazine.
-Her work has appeared in Cooking Light, Vegetarian Times, and Natural Health as well as on her blog, Eat Cheap, Eat Well, Eat Up.
+Her work has appeared in Cooking Light, Vegetarian Times, and Natural Health.

 Sweet Potato-Kale Bread Pudding

-You can bake these little bread pudding muffins a few days ahead; cool and refrigerate.
+You can bake these savory little sweet potato bread pudding muffins a few days before Thanksgiving; cool and refrigerate.
 Reheat them in a low oven while the turkey rests.
 You also can cook this in a 2-quart baking dish instead of a muffin pan, if you prefer.

 2 cups whole milk